-AST is pleased to announce that the SafeLand™ system,, today’s leading runway friction measuring and reporting platform, complies with the aircraft braking measurement standard recently released by ASTM International, formerly known as the American Society for Testing and Materials.
+The SafeLand™ system – today’s leading runway friction measuring and reporting platform delivering Aircraft Braking Action Reports (ABARs) – complies with the aircraft braking measurement standard released by ASTM International, formerly known as the American Society for Testing and Materials.

-The new ASTM International Standard E3266 for Friction-Limited Aircraft Braking Measurements and Reporting, published in November 2020, applies to systems that measure and report on braking forces and runway friction.
-This standard applies to any automated system that uses data from an aircraft to create what ASTM International calls an Aircraft Braking Action Report.
+The ASTM International Standard E3266 for Friction-Limited Aircraft Braking Measurements and Reporting – published in November 2020 – applies to systems that measure and report on braking forces and runway friction.
+This standard applies to any automated system that uses data from an aircraft to create what ASTM International calls an Aircraft Braking Action Report (ABAR).

 “With ASTM International Standard E3266, the aviation world now has a definitive international standard that provides objective measuring and quantifying of the actual landing risk on wet or contaminated runway surfaces experienced by commercial aircraft,” said Joe Vickers, CEO of AST.
 “This important advance brings significant safety benefits, improved operational efficiency, and better runway maintenance.
 It embodies the march of progress as we evolve from subjective assessments of runway conditions to objective, science-based measurements.”

-AST’s SafeLand™ leverages two types of sensors to objectively measure, report, and manage braking action and surface conditions:
+AST’s SafeLand™ leverages aircraft-based sensors to objectively measure, report, and manage braking action and surface conditions:

-We instantly package the data in reports, and share them with airport and airline operators as well as other interested parties such as ATOs, FAA, and CAAs.
+We instantly package real-time landing data in ABARs and share this important insight with pilots of incoming aircraft, airport personnel, towers, and other key stakeholders such as ATOs, FAA, and CAAs.

 It all adds up to better aviation, with safer landings, maximum runway usability, more reliable flight schedules, and a better customer experience for the millions who are counting on safe, reliable transportation.